What are Categorical Data?

 The main purpose of any data is to organize and display them correctly.
-In this this article, I have discribed the most common data displays that are used to summarize categorical data and helpful tips for evaluating them.
+In this article, I have described the most common data displays used to summarize categorical data and helpful tips for evaluating them.

-A bar chart conatins rectangles known as bars.
-The length of each bar represents the count, amount, or percentage of responses of one category.
+A bar chart contains rectangles known as bars.
+The length of each bar represents the count, amount, or percentage of responses in one category.

 This percentage bar chart presents the data of the summary table discussed in the previous example:

-A bar chart is better than a summary table at making the point that the category better prices is the single largest category for this example.
+A bar chart is better than a summary table at making the point that the category’s better prices are the single largest category for this example.